Frequently Asked Questions

-We will test a percentage of the campus population each week during the first three weeks of school.
+We are testing a percentage of the campus population each week during the first three weeks of school.
 After that, our testing protocols will evolve with the situation.

-How will the school make sure the Williston community adheres to the rules about safety?
+How is the school making sure the Williston community adheres to the rules about safety?

 Williston will expect all students, faculty, and staff on campus to follow safe habits and expectations, including testing, self reporting, screening, mask wearing, social distancing, hand washing, and tracing.
 The details of this can be found in the Williston Community Compact, which all members of our community (including parents) will agree to uphold.
 View the compact here.

-What steps do students have to take before returning to Williston?
+What steps do students have to take before taking in-person classes at Williston?

 To make sure we add as many layers of protection as possible, Williston is exceeding state requirements.
 We are using a three-step process, in which we strongly recommend two weeks of Safer-at-Home practices and require two negative tests prior to beginning school in person.